Managing investment risk

 People are very comfortable with the concept of protection when it comes to their health care, their automobile, or their house.
 It is also important to be familiar with the concept of protection of other assets, such as investment portfolios.
 There are investing strategies to specifically mitigate the risk of large, significant moves in stock prices.
 For example, the options strategy of buying puts is a basic one, but there are others as well.

 It is very easy for an investor to lose their head in the madness of dramatic market moves—but it’s important to realize that this is just part of how markets work.
 It is not necessary to be active just because there is action in the markets.
 In the midst of the firestorm it can be easy to lose perspective and miss the forest for the trees.
 Sometimes a little break is all it takes to regain proper perspective.
 Keep in mind the longer-term view of personal financial goals and maintain discipline.

 Now comes the trickier part.
 It can be easy to understand why managing risk is important and what it might mean to different traders.
 However, developing a risk management discipline can be a little more difficult.
 There are some incremental steps traders can take to put them on the path to managing risk.

 Do the homework.
 Advice on a “hot pick” from the neighbor’s cousin’s friend might sound like a great trading idea, or it might not.
 Traders have to really make those decisions themselves, which includes understanding what is going on in the broader market, as well as understanding what is going on within individual stocks.

 E*TRADE has tools available to help research the broader markets, research different sectors, and even screen for stocks based upon both fundamental and technical strategies.
-To learn more about using fundamental and technical analysis visit the Education Center.
+To learn more about using fundamental and technical analysis visit the knowledge library.